Right-wing British politicians are having milkshakes thrown over them. Here's why

 But for a man like Robinson, this kind of condemnation from the mainstream only feeds his fanbase.
 Robinson has become an icon of free speech on the far-right ever since he was imprisoned for broadcasting details in a trial of four Pakistani men accused of sexual offenses against white girls in northern England.
 The ruling that he was in contempt of court was later overturned by a court of appeal.
 The case is due to be retried at a date yet to be decided.

-The milkshaking video (which it later transpired was the second milkshaking Robinson had had experienced in as many days) has inspired subsequent incidents.
+The milkshaking video (which it later transpired was the second milkshaking Robinson had experienced in as many days) has inspired subsequent incidents.
 Carl Benjamin, another controversial candidate in the European elections, was milkshaked four times last week.

 Why was he such a target?
 Since his candidacy for the UK Independence Party (UKIP) was announced, BuzzFeed News unearthed videos which showed Benjamin using numerous racial slurs and making jokes about rape.
 Since the videos emerged, rather than apologize he has doubled down, even appearing on national television and making the same jokes to well-known presenters.
-Benjamin has repeatedly said that his comments were a joke and told BuzzFeed: ""BREAKING NEWS: Anti-political correctness entertainer has used naughty words for fun."
+Benjamin has repeatedly said that his comments were a joke and told BuzzFeed: "BREAKING NEWS: Anti-political correctness entertainer has used naughty words for fun."

 The most recent milkshaking target is the former leader of Benjamin's party, Nigel Farage, who left UKIP after it tried to admit Robinson as a member, claiming the party was fixated on Islam.

 Farage, loathed by a large number of people who think his previous political campaigning makes him no different to Robinson and Benjamin, was an obvious target.
-So obvious, in fact, that police in Scotland requested that a McDonald's located near the site of a Farage rally in Edinburgh stopped selling milkshakes for the day.
+So obvious, in fact, that police in Scotland requested that a McDonald's located near the site of a Farage rally in Edinburgh stop selling milkshakes for the day.

 Political protest has a long history of throwing unpleasant things over people one group disagrees with.
 Think of animal rights protestors throwing red paint and sometimes blood over celebrities known for wearing fur.
 Think of the foam pie a protestor tried to throw in Rupert Murdoch's face, halted by his then-wife Wendi Deng.